NAVAL WEAPONS STATION - YORKTOWN

 The site is being addressed through federal actions.

-Long-term remedies at the sites typically included installation or restoration of soil caps (at landfills), surface debris removal, soil or sediment removal, and land use controls.
+Long-term remedies at the sites included installation or restoration of soil caps (at landfills), surface debris removal, soil or sediment removal, and land use controls.

 The Navy, with EPA concurrence, has conducted several five-year reviews of the site’s remedy.
 These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by site decision documents.
 The most recent review concluded that response actions at the site are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment.